Dental Emergency FAQ - What to Do in a Dental Crisis ## What counts as a dental emergency? A dental emergency is any situation that requires urgent treatment to relieve severe pain, stop bleeding,...

 Is there after-hours emergency dental care?

-Smile Solutions operates during business hours at the Manchester Unity Building in Melbourne CBD.
-For after-hours emergencies, the Royal Dental Hospital of Melbourne provides emergency care.
-You can also contact your nearest Core Dental practice for extended hours availability.
-Save Smile Solutions' contact details in your phone so you have them ready when you need them.
+Smile Solutions operates during business hours from the Manchester Unity Building in Melbourne's CBD.
+For after-hours emergencies, the Royal Dental Hospital of Melbourne provides emergency dental care, and some local practices offer extended hours as well.

 Where should I go for a dental emergency in Melbourne?

-Head to Smile Solutions in the Melbourne CBD (Manchester Unity Building, corner of Collins and Swanston Streets) during business hours.
-If you are closer to a Core Dental location, they can also provide emergency treatment.
-For emergencies outside business hours or involving airway compromise, severe swelling, or uncontrolled bleeding, go to a hospital emergency department.
+If you're closer to another practice, they can provide emergency treatment too.
+For emergencies outside business hours, or anything involving airway compromise, severe spreading swelling, or uncontrolled bleeding, go directly to a hospital emergency department.

 What should I do before I arrive at the dentist?